Subpage under development, new version coming soon!

 No real other options here, keeper and pace obvious and passing means they can make more accurate goal-kicks - can argue for tech but it isn't needed.

-Central DEF - def + pace + tech
+Central DEF - def + pace + tech + [i](pm} + (passing)[/i]

-Side DEF - def + pace + pm + tech
+Side DEF - def + pace + tech + pm

 Mids can be split into 4 categories, or 3, but I will use 4 to be precise.
 You will see they will all have pretty much the same needed skills so I will sort of put them in priority order.

-Defensive MID - pace + tech + def + pass + pm
+Defensive MID - pace + def + pass + pm + (tech)

 A mid you may put in the centre of the pitch that sits between the main mids + defensive line. you can get away with less tech and pm with a higher def skill.
+Can consider to play with DEF order.
+Tech isn't as much as a priority in a more defending role, but never hurts.

-Central MID - pm + pass + tech + pace + def + (strik)
+Central MID - pace + pm + pass + tech + def

 Mids usually have the highest SUM, because they have to have the ability to do almost everything - pushing your mids up in a tactic? more strik can help.
 The main thing they need to be doing is pinging the ball where it needs to be and getting stuck in.
+Pace + PM are the must have for a mid, after that passing then tech and def are around equal priority.

-Attacking MID - pace + tech + pm + pass + strik + (def)
+[b]Attacking MID - pace + tech + pm + pass + strik + (def)

 Def is less needed as an AM, but never useless - another main target for your team who will be playing your strikers in or making room for himself to shoot or get in a better position.